vandycknick/dotfiles/README.md

 My personal collection of dotfiles, with install instructions for windows and linux.

 ## Download
-Download this respository with git or curl:
+Download this repository with git or curl:

 **Git:**